coroa/python-project-skeleton/CONTRIBUTING.rst

 ::

-    git checkout main  # return to the main branch git pull  # retrieve the latest source from the main repository git checkout new_branch  # return to your devel branch git merge --no-ff main  # merge the new code to your branch
+    git switch main  # return to the main branch git pull  # retrieve the latest source from the main repository git switch new_branch  # return to your devel branch git merge --no-ff main  # merge the new code to your branch

 At this point you may need to solve merge conflicts if they exist.
 If you don't